mikaeld66/kelda/README.md

 any more is unpresented from the consumer.

 - required arguments:
-    - rootdir: *This is the directory under which the "top level" directory is created.
+    - **rootdir**: *This is the directory under which the "top level" directory is created.
 If no directory named 'test' exists here, it is created.
 Beneath this there will be a link for every line specified in the configuration file.*

-- otional arguments:
+- optional arguments:
-    *For each repository which should be publized one line relative to the 'snapshot'-directory.
-That is; use the form "<YYYY-MM-DD/[repo]>".
+    - *For each repository which should be publized one line relative to the 'snapshot'-directory.
+That is; use the form "*<YYYY-MM-DD/[repo]>*".
       If the source directory does not exist the link will _not_ be created.*

 ### prod